domRiddle/ASF/Docker.md

 ### Volume permissions

 ASF is by default run with default `root` user inside a container.
-This is not a problem security-wise, since we're already inside of Docker container, but it does affect the shared volume as newly-generated files will be normally owned by `root`, which might not be desired situation when using a shared volume.
+This is not a problem security-wise, since we're already inside Docker container, but it does affect the shared volume as newly-generated files will be normally owned by `root`, which might not be desired situation when using a shared volume.

 Docker allows you to pass `--user` **[flag](https://docs.docker.com/engine/reference/run/#user)** to `docker run` command which will define default user that ASF will run under.
 You can check your `uid` and `gid` for example with `id` command, then pass it to the rest of the command.
 For example, if your target user has `uid` and `gid` of 1000: